 - If you anticipate the total cost being over $500, be sure to seek approval from either the Co-presidents or Treasurer in the MBAA.
 You must provide an itemized receipt, along with the final credit card receipt for reimbursement.

-- As part of the Fuqua rate, the JB Duke will also apply a flat 19% tip on gross sales, which will be labeled as a "Service Charge" on the receipt (see the document above for example receipts).
+- As part of the Fuqua rate, the JB Duke will also apply a 19% service charge based on net sales before discount and excluding sales tax.
+The entire service charge goes to the servers.
 This means you do NOT need to add any extra gratuity when you sign the receipt.